-D. Notice of Partnership Policy Status.
-Pursuant to the Maine Long-Term Care Partnership Program as approved by CMS, the Maine Department of Health and Human Services relies where appropriate on attestations by the Superintendent that a policy is a Partnership Policy.
+Partnership Program as approved by CMS, the Maine Department of Health and Human Services relies where appropriate on attestations by the Superintendent that a policy is a Partnership Policy.
 A Partnership Policy issued in Maine or issued for delivery in Maine shall be accompanied by a Partnership disclosure notice explaining the benefits associated with a Partnership Policy and indicating that at the time issued, the policy is intended to be a Partnership Policy.
-If a policy form is certified pursuant to Section C after it is already in use in Maine, the insurer shall send the Partnership disclosure notice to all eligible individuals who have purchased the policy on or after July 1, 2009.
+If a policy form is certified pursuant to Section C after it is already in use in Maine, the insurer shall send the Partnership disclosure notice to all eligible individuals who are eligible to exchange their policies for Partnership policies pursuant to 24-A M.R.S. § 5082 within 12 months after the date the insurer begins actively marketing Partnership policies in Maine.
 The Partnership disclosure notice shall include a statement indicating that by purchasing a Partnership Policy, the insured does not automatically qualify for MaineCare.